 At the same time, there are many challenges in conducting clinical trials for SCD, including a shortage of primary investigators, clinical trial sites, and enrolled patients; lack of access to a centralized data repository; poor coordination among sites; and flawed study designs.
 In addition, the voice of the patient has been largely absent in decisions about clinical trials in SCD, which has led to failures in patient enrollment and support.

 The ASH Research Collaborative (ASH RC) SCD Clinical Trials Network was launched with a mission of improving outcomes for individuals with SCD by expediting SCD therapy development and facilitating innovation in clinical trial research.
 It provides the infrastructure for identifying patient cohorts for trials, matching trial sponsors with sites, facilitating recruitment of eligible patients, and ensuring optimally designed trials and an efficient, coordinated approach.
 Through patient engagement and optimized clinical trial execution, the Network is helping to bring new and more effective therapies to individuals with SCD.

 The Network and its partners share a commitment to:

 - Forging new relationships with patients to increase their understanding of clinical trials and trust in SCD researchers

 - Eliminating inefficiencies through the use of a centralized data repository (the ASH RC Data Hub) and institutional review board

 - Focusing on the research opportunities that hold the most promise for patients.

-The Network will promote quality, patient safety, and efficiency in SCD clinical trials by centralizing functions and sharing best practices.
-While traditional responsibilities for running a clinical trial will remain with the participating sites and industry, the Network’s activities will address many of the common barriers faced in clinical trials research:
+The Network promotes quality, patient safety, and efficiency in SCD clinical trials by centralizing functions and sharing best practices.
+While traditional responsibilities for running a clinical trial remain with the participating sites and industry, the Network’s activities seek to address many of the common barriers faced in clinical trials research: